-The reasons for re-mortgaging are many, including raising more finance and reduce monthly repayments.
+The reasons for re-mortgaging are many, including raising more finance and reducing monthly repayments.

 In order to change one or a combination of the conditions there are two basic formulas available to borrowers in Spain.